Accreditation

 Sponsorship

-If you are planning to obtain sponsorship, please read the UBC CPD Guidelines for Support.
-Remember that commercial sponsorship requires that registration fees be charged.
+If you are planning to obtain sponsorship, please follow the UBC CPD Ethical Standards for Accredited CPD Activities 2024, Element 4.
+Remember that commercial sponsorship requires that participants be charged registration fees.

 Sponsorship